 You will also get access to some analysis tools that are exclusive to MarketBeat.
 MarketBeat does a good job of providing visualizations of key data.
 For example, they provide charts for earnings history, dividends, analyst ratings, institutional ownership, and more.
 The individual stock analysis section is like Yahoo Finance on steroids.

-MarketBeat Daily Premium is a solid service, but it doesn’t do much to stand out from the crowd.
+MarketBeat Daily Premium is a solid service, but it doesn’t do much that’s unique enough to get the trading world talking.
 The primary innovation is linking your portfolios and watchlists within My MarketBeat with your daily newsletters so that you get information specifically about the stocks you’re watching delivered to your inbox.
 That said, the watchlist format is one of the best available since it quickly puts analyst recommendations, price targets, insider trades, and fundamental information at your fingertips.
 However, there are many free watchlists that provide a similar level of information and you can certainly get all of the information available within MarketBeat Daily Premium for free if you are willing to visit multiple stock news and information sites.

 Is Premium Worth It?

 It’s worth noting that a free version of MarketBeat Daily is also available.
 The main limitation to the free service is that you can only add five stocks to a single portfolio, so you won’t get the same depth of stock-specific headlines in your daily newsletter or the same value out of My MarketBeat.
-But, MarketBeat Daily still allows you to get the twice-daily newsletters, which include the market-wide headlines that many traders will find most helpful.
+But, MarketBeat Daily still allows you to get the twice-daily newsletters, which include the market-wide headlines that many traders will find most helpful for making trading decisions.
 The premium service is fairly priced for those who plan to take advantage of a lot of the features.

 What Type of Trader is MarketBeat Daily Premium Best For?

 MarketBeat Daily Premium is best for day traders and short-term traders who trade based at least in part on stock and market news.
-The service is designed to help traders keep up with the sentiment around individual stocks and around the market as a whole, and to curate information so that it’s quick to find everything you need.
+The service is designed to help traders keep up with the sentiment around individual stocks and around financial markets as a whole, and to curate information so that it’s quick to find everything you need.
 Keep in mind that MarketBeat Daily Premium is not a stock recommendation platform, so you’ll need to already have watchlists of stocks based on technical or other factors in order to make the most of the platform.
+For help with generating stock ideas, check out MarketBeat All-Access, The Motley Fool, or Zacks Investment Research.

 - Add unlimited stocks and watchlists to My MarketBeat